one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Storage&Backup/ManageAzureStorage.md

     > **Note**: Save the blob SAS URL.
 You will need it later in this lab.

 ## Task 5: Create and configure an Azure Files shares

 In this task, you will create and configure Azure Files shares.

-   > **Note**: Before you start this task, verify that the virtual machine you provisioned in the first task of this lab is running.
+   > **Note**: Before you start this task, verify that VM1 you provisioned in the first task of this lab is running.

 1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **File service** section, click **File shares**.